 The Darjeeling tea garden is home to many chinary plants, as well as some novel clones.
 But no matter what tea plant the tea comes from, the teas are immensely fragrant, perfumy and have a captivating quality to them.

-There are different types of Darjeeling tea comprising of different flavors and each of these teas offer a unique taste and benefit to its drinker.
+There are different types of loose leaf Darjeeling tea comprising of different flavors and each of these teas offer a unique taste and benefit to its drinker.
 Darjeeling black tea is the most popular and preferred worldwide by tea connoisseurs.
 Then comes other types like the Darjeeling oolong, white and green teas.
 Let’s look at these tea types in detail:

 Darjeeling Black Tea

-The most common and traditional form of Darjeeling tea is the Darjeeling black tea.
+The most common and traditional form of organic Darjeeling tea is the Darjeeling black tea.
 Being a fully oxidized tea, it is made by using orthodox processing methods that includes withering rolling, fermenting, and sorting.
 It has a dark color and includes a mix of flavors, which are fruity, nutty, flowery and spicy.